alihashmiii/Force-Inference/README.md

 see my Wolfram Community post for more information: https://community.wolfram.com/groups/-/m/t/1571507

 This is a Mathematica implementation of the `Bayesian Force Inference` technique by Ishihara and Sugimura (Journal of Theoretical Biology, 2012).
-The script file `Force Inference.m` will infer tension between epithelial cells and the pressure within the cells by using a binarized image of an epithelia.
+The script files/notebooks  located in the  `main` folder will infer tension for edges between epithelial cells and the pressure within the cells.
+The input is a binarized image of an epithelia.

 ##### Please note that the borders of the image used below for the demo, `image.tif` (inside for ReadMe folder), have pixels that are filled.

 https://www.biorxiv.org/content/early/2018/11/23/475012 (for more details, check recent work by Lenne Lab)

-###### The notebook (.nb file) contains the same code as the script file.
-The only difference is that I have included some auxiliary parts in the notebook to check the robustness of detection of vertices and some visualizations to ensure the implementation is fool-proof.
-The extra results are included in `robustness check.pdf`